jhuapl-bio/taxtriage/docs/tass-scoring.md

 A related fix injects each reference's mean conflict MAPQ into the shared-windows cluster-dominance record so the dominant-organism gate floor in `optimize_weights.py` activates on that path too (previously a missing value silently forced the floor to 0).

 > **Disabling removal for comparison.** `--no_read_removal` (a clearer alias of `--skip_read_removal_scoring`) computes conflict regions and writes the stats to disk but applies **no** read removal to the scoring inputs, so coverage, Gini, numreads and TASS all derive from the complete original alignment set.
 Useful for an on/off TASS comparison when post-removal coverage is very low.
+See [3.6 → CLI flags that control removal](#cli-flags-that-control-removal) for this and the related removal flags.

 ### 11.3 Size eligibility for the representative-coverage maximum